 - Add Nuts: If desired, you can add up to ¼ cup of chopped walnuts or pecans to the crisp topping for a nutty, earthy crunch.

 - Doubling the Recipe: If you are feeding a crowd or just really love apple crisp, double this recipe and bake as directed using a 9x13 baking dish or 4-quart shallow baking dish.

 If you enjoyed this Old-Fashioned Apple Crisp, I would love for you to leave a comment and review below.

 - 4 cups sliced apples 4-5 medium apples

 - ¾ tsp cinnamon

-- Preheat the oven to 375 degrees.
-Butter a 8x8 pan and set aside.
+- Preheat the oven to 375 degrees F. Butter an 8x8 pan and set aside.

-- Bake for 20 minutes covered and then uncovered for an additional 15-20 minutes, or until apples are tender and topping is golden brown.
+- Cover with foil and bake for 20 minutes.
+Remove the foil, and continue to bake for an additional 15-20 minutes, or until apples are tender and topping is golden brown.

 - Allow the apple crisp to cool slightly.
 Serve warm with whipped cream. milk, or vanilla ice cream.